 Lines 1 through 5.
 Complete a separate line for each firm.
-If you worked as an employee for more than five firms in 2019, attach additional Form(s) 8919 with lines 1 through 5 completed.
+If you worked as an employee for more than five firms in 2021, attach additional Form(s) 8919 with lines 1 through 5 completed.
 Complete lines 6 through 13 on only one Form 8919.
 The line 6 amount on that Form 8919 should be the combined totals of all lines 1 through 5 of all your Forms 8919.

 Column (a).
 Enter the name of the firm for which you worked.
-If you received a Form 1099-MISC from the firm, enter the firm's name exactly as it is entered on Form 1099-MISC.
+If you received a Form 1099-MISC and/or 1099-NEC from the firm, enter the firm's name exactly as it is entered on Form 1099-MISC and/or 1099-NEC.

 Column (b).
 The federal identification number for a firm can be an employer identification number (EIN) or a social security number (SSN) (if the firm is an individual).
 An EIN is a nine-digit number assigned by the IRS to a business.
 Enter an EIN like this: XX-XXXXXXXX.
-Enter an SSN like this: XXX-XXXXXXXX.
-If you received a Form 1099-MISC from the firm, enter the firm's federal identification number that is entered on Form 1099-MISC.
+Enter an SSN like this: XXX-XX-XXXXX.
+If you received a Form 1099-MISC and/or 1099-NEC from the firm, enter the firm's federal identification number that is entered on Form 1099-MISC and/or 1099-NEC.
 If you don't know the firm's federal identification number, you can use Form W-9, Request for Taxpayer Identification Number and Certification, to request it from the firm.
 If you are unable to obtain the number, enter "unknown."